agentm/project-m36/docs/commits_in_constant_time.markdown

 ```
 INSERT INTO "BigTable"(a, b, c, x) VALUES (1,5,10,10),(20,20,21,30),.... #many tuples
 ```
-will still necessitate a *O(n)* write to disk in both databases.
+will still necessitate a *O(n)* tuple writes to disk in both databases.
 Though the asymptotic costs are equivalent, the number of writes are cut in half in Project:M36 since it does not require a write-ahead log.

 While PostgreSQL makes use of MVCC (multi-version concurrency control) which marks which tuples belong to a linear progression of transaction states, Project:M36 stores a full history of database state using a transaction graph (a directed acyclic graph similar to the commit-based graph of `git`).
 The graph allows named branches to be created and merged which also reduce contention around a singular graph head.

+## Applying Laziness to SQL RDBMSes

+Would it be possible to apply transaction-based laziness to an SQL-based RDBMS?
+Certainly, with sufficient shoe-horning, it could work, but SQL includes a few malfeatures which would make it difficult, if not impossible:

+  * non-idempotent server-side functions prevent laziness because of side effects- PostgreSQL can mark functions as idempotent, but does not validate or enforce the idempotence, Project:M36, via Safe Haskell, can validate pure functions
+  * the lack of "time travel", the ability to query database state in the past prevents reliance on previous states- if a new state relies on an older state, it must be referenceable
+  * tightly-coupled table-to-storage management prevents alternative data models- indexing and constraint checking need to be statically verifiable and deferrable

+These hurdles are not insurmountable, just perhaps not a good fit for SQL databasese with a lot of historical and implementation baggage.

 ## Conclusion